userfront/guide/all/docs/api-client.md

 By default, Userfront sends new users a welcome email to confirm their account.
 The link in this email contains a `uuid` and `token` that allow login the same way as a [login link](/docs/api-client.html#log-in-with-login-link).

-You can disable this email with the `noSignupEmail` parameter above.
+You can disable this email with the `options.noSignupEmail` parameter above.

 In test mode, Userfront does not send emails.